Skip to content

 TTL Priority

-Cache lifetime is determined in this order:
+Cache lifetime is chosen in this order:

 1. s-maxage (shared cache max-age) - highest priority